apollographql/router/.changesets/feat_geal_schema_hash_requires.md

-### reuse cached query plans across schema updates if possible ([Issue #4834](https://github.com/apollographql/router/issues/4834))
+### Reuse cached query plans across schema updates ([Issue #4834](https://github.com/apollographql/router/issues/4834))

-This extends the schema aware query hashing introduced in entity caching, to reduce the amount of work when reloading the router.
-That hash is designed to stay the same for a same query across schema updates if the update does not affect that query.
-If query planner cache warm up is configured, then it can reuse previous cache entries for which the hash does not change, which will reduce CPU usage and make reloads faster.
+The router now supports an experimental feature to reuse schema aware query hashing—introduced with the [entity caching](https://www.apollographql.com/docs/router/configuration/entity-caching/) feature—to cache query plans.
+It reduces the amount of work when reloading the router.
+The hash of the cache stays the same for a query across schema updates if the schema updates don't change the query.
+If query planner [cache warm-up](https://www.apollographql.com/docs/router/configuration/in-memory-caching/#cache-warm-up) is configured, the router can reuse previous cache entries for which the hash does not change, consequently reducing both CPU usage and reload duration.

-This can be activated with the following option:
+You can enable reuse of cached query plans by setting the `supergraph.query_planning.experimental_reuse_query_plans` option:

 ```yaml title="router.yaml"
 supergraph: